-Our expert team of licensed electricians provide both commercial and residential electrical installation for ceiling fans and exhaust fans in Greenwood, Delaware, as well as throughout Sussex County, Kent County, and Sussex County Delaware.
+Our expert team of licensed electricians provide both commercial and residential electrical installation for ceiling fans and exhaust fans in Greenwood, Delaware, as well as throughout Sussex County, Kent County, and New Castle County Delaware.
 We also provide fan installation services throughout the Eastern Shore of Maryland.

 Proper ventilation not only provides relief during hot summer months, it can also help protect the home from moisture and reduce energy costs.
 Here are some important things to consider when adding ventilation to any room.

 Ceiling fans are a great way to add a cool refreshing breeze to living rooms, bedrooms, and even outdoor spaces.
 Not only do these mounted fans help circulate air, they also add visual interest and light to any room.

 Ceiling fans are extremely energy efficient (pennies a day) and require far less energy than centralized air.
 Before hitting the thermostat to adjust the room temperature try first switching on the ceiling fans to recirculate the air.
 The effect may be surprising, especially if a home has very high ceilings.
 Most everyone knows that heat rises, our experience is that there can be a 20+ difference in temperature between the floor and the ceiling.
 In the winter use a low setting to push down the hot air and create a longer interval between heat bursts from the heat pump.

 Proper bathroom ventilation isn’t just a good idea, it’s required by many building codes.
 That’s because adequate ventilation helps prevent moisture from building up in the room, causing mold, mildew, or other damage.
 Exhaust fans help draw out moist air to keep bathrooms dry and smelling fresh.

 The size of a bathroom determines the amount of power needed to properly ventilate the area.
 Exhaust power is measured in cubic feet per minute (CFM).